Market Data for The Coastal Carolinas - UPDATE 06/30/2026.

 I create customized charts by type, features, amenities and more for my seller or buyer clients to determine fair market value to help them get possibly the best price possible.
 CALL ME TODAY FOR A CUSTOMIZED DATA CHART IF YOU ARE SELLING OR BUYING YOUR PROPERTY.

 The last key indicator to mention is the Percent List Price to Sold.
 That number represents the difference between the listed price of a home and eventual sold price.
-For the new year, that number dropped by 1%, from 97% in 2025 to 96% in 2026.
+For 2026, that number has remained constant at 97% from list price to sold price.

 Stay tuned.